-Congratulations to IM Sam Collins who achieved his third GM norm, when tieing for first place in a 10-player round robin tournament.
+Congratulations to IM Sam Collins who achieved his third GM norm, when tieing for first place in the 10-player GM round robin tournament.
 FM Stephen Jessel also made his fifth IM norm.
 Both these players now need to gain a few more rating points to be awarded their titles.

 An IM Norm tournament was also held and although nobody made a norm, this provided good experience for several players.

-The inaugural Irish 50+ and 65+ Championship tournament, played alongside over seven rounds, attracted 38 players aged between 50 and 79 and was fiercely contested.
+The inaugural Irish 50+ and 65+ Championship tournament, played alongside over seven rounds in early January, attracted 38 players aged between 50 and 79 and was fiercely contested.
 Top seed Jonathan O'Connor won the 50+ title and tournament with an unbeaten 6/7, closely followed by Gerry O'Connell who was also unbaten but conceded three draws.
-In joint third on 5/7 were CM Gerry MacElligott and CM Tim Harding, the latter winning the 65+ title and prize.
+In joint third on 5/7 were CM Gerry MacElligott and your editor, Tim Harding, the latter winning the 65+ title and prize.
 See also our new pages for Seniors chess.

 See the Irish Chess Union website for further details.

 Significant progress has also been achieved in the last year by 15-year-old Tom O'Gorman, who is now a FIDE Master, and the slightly younger Henry Li who has already beaten a grandmaster and briefly raised his FIDE rating to 2247.